General Information

 Pylon Deformation

-The double yellow arrow marks the pylon-top horizontal displacement d.
+The double red arrow marks the pylon-top horizontal displacement (d).

-The main cable inclination angle α is greater than the main cable inclination angle β.
+The main cable inclination angle α is greater than the inclination angle β.

 Main Cable Anchorage